-For a creator who is new to the term "Building in Public", the first impression is usually about sharing a lot on social media to get people's attention, then become successful.
+If you’re new to the term "Building in Public", your first impression might be sharing a lot on social media to get people's attention and becoming successful.

-In the most simplified version, yes.
-But there is a lot of context missing here.
+But there is a lot of context missing.
 For example, why do you want their attention?
 What do you share?
 What does successful mean?

-If "Building in Public" is as much a strategy as a mindset, then creators should be highly intentional before opening up their Twitter page and clicking on the big sweet "Tweet" button.
+If "Building in Public" is as much a strategy as a mindset, then you should be highly intentional about what you put out there on social media.

 There are goals that are more big picture, like establishing a personal brand, that will be hard to measure.
 There are goals that are about finding camaraderie because entrepreneurship is a lonely journey.
 And there are goals that are more quantitative, like how many people you can convert to land on your product website.

-Now, let's take some time to think about the ultimate reason why you want to do this.
+Now, you want to take some time to think about the ultimate reason why you want to do this.
 Remember, stay true to yourself.

 When you're ready, read on.